MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-security-governance-and-compliance.md

 ### Manage keys and secrets

-To control and manage disk encryption keys and secrets for the construction set, use Azure Key Vault.
+To control and manage disk encryption keys and secrets for enterprise-scale for analytics and AI, use Azure Key Vault.
 Key Vault has capabilities for provisioning and managing SSL/TLS certificates.
 You can also protect secrets with hardware security modules (HSMs).

 ### Azure Defender